Subscribe today to get 3 free articles per month

 Pichai

-A local forerunner for Thai food augmented by pure creativity and Canadian products, this is where chef Jesse Mulder has taken his reputation for dizzyingly good eating to new heights.
+Pichai is a local forerunner for Thai food augmented by pure creativity and Canadian products.
+Chef Jesse Mulder has taken his reputation for dizzyingly good eating to new heights here, delivering dishes that are both deeply rooted in Thai tradition and unmistakably his own.
+A must for anyone serious about flavour.

 RestaurantLa Petite-Patrie